walkthru/next/walkthru/walkthru-intro/component.md

 ---
-title: Walkthru component
+title: WalkThru component
 language: jsx
 file: pages/[slug].js
 focus: 32-42
 center: 37
 ---

-Returning to the Walkthru component, the `code`,  `instructions`, and `config` props should be populated with the data returned from `getData` in the previous step.
+Returning to the WalkThru component, the `code`,  `instructions`, and `config` props should be populated with the data returned from `getData` in the previous step.

 You'll also need two other props: `tutorialSlug` and `stepSlug`.
 These are the slugs of the current walkthru tutorial and the current step respectively.